AusDTO/dta-website/_posts/2017-06-23-open-source-library.md

 ---
-title: "Reducing duplication through collaboration"
+title: "Open Source Collaborating"
 category: [blog]
 tag: 'digital marketplace'
 author: Catherine Thompson
 author-excerpt: "Catherine Thompson is Head of the Digital Marketplace at the DTA."
 thumbnail: /images/blog-thumbnails/Opensource_thumb.png
 hero-image: /images/blog-content/Open_source.png
-searchexcerpt: "The Marketplace is cutting time, cost, waste, and service duplication by making it easier to reuse the great work done by others."
+searchexcerpt: "The Marketplace is cutting time, cost, waste, and service duplication by making it easier to re-use the great work done by others."
 ---

 ![An illustration showing books on a shelf]({{ site.url }}{{ site.baseurl }}{{ page.hero-image }})